fabioono25/data-structures-algorithms/1-BigO/big-o.md

 **Definition**

-Algorithms with linearithmic time complexity have an execution time that grows in proportion to n log ⁡n, where n**n** is the size of the input data.
+Algorithms with linearithmic time complexity have an execution time that grows in proportion to n log ⁡n, where **n** is the size of the input data.
 Many efficient sorting and searching algorithms, such as merge sort and heap sort, fall into this category.

 **Advantages**